prgcont/workshop-k8s/lesson-3/README.md

 ## Write simple dummy Operator in Python

-We will try to create a very simple 'operator' in Python.
-IT will be able to schedule desired count of replicas of our Gordon up and it will be able to assure that desired count of replicas are runing.
+We will create a very simple 'operator' in Python.
+It will be responsible for:
+* monitoring changes in gordons.operator.prgcont.cz crd
+* it will schedule and maintain pods according to replicas key in the crd
+* it will register all the operated pods
+* it will report which pods belongs to which gordon cluster (instance of crd)

 We will start by defining crd which will be monitored by our operator.